-In this article, you’ll learn how to add comments in Word, as well as two different ways to quickly navigate them.
+In this article, you’ll learn how to add comments in Word, as well as two ways to quickly navigate your comments.

-Adding comments in Word is a great way to mark up your documents without having to directly edit its content.
-It’s like adding sticky note reminders to yourself (or colleagues) without messing up your content.
+Adding comments in Word is a fantastic way to mark up your documents without having to directly edit the contents of your document.
+It’s like adding sticky note reminders for yourself (or your colleagues) without messing up your content.

 - Select the text (or object) you want to comment on